Australia compared to the US, from a California girl’s perspective. Discover what it is really like to live Down Under.

-I can already feel myself falling in love with this eclectic city.
-Before I’m completely transformed into a pseudo-Aussie, I wanted to write a post about all the things that have intrigued me about the differences in Melbourne with my fading American mindset.
+I can already feel myself falling in love with this eclectic city, and the true laid back vibe here in Australia compared to the US’s fast-paced culture.
+Before I’m completely transformed into a pseudo-Aussie, I wanted to write a post about all the things that have intrigued me about living in Australia vs the USA.

 Extremely Friendly People

-Aussies are known to be very welcoming and nice people, but they seriously go over and beyond in terms of friendliness.
+One difference in California vs Australia that I noticed is Aussies are very welcoming and nice people, but they seriously go over and beyond in terms of friendliness.
 I’ve noticed this especially in the customer service realm.

 The other day I walked into a cafe in Fitzroy to grab breakfast.
 The owner came out and spent the whole time talking to me, giving me recommendations on what to see while I’m in Australia.